stuebersystems/doc.quattropod.en/docs/mini/multicast.md

 ![](/assets/img/restart.png)

 * After restart, the receiver starts in multicast mode.
-The specified cast group and the connected WLAN are displayed at the top:
+The specified cast group and the connected Wi-Fi are displayed at the top:

 ![](/assets/img/Multicast_activated.png)